nnellans/terraform-guide/README.md

 ### List Variables

+List Variables are a comma-separated sequence of values surrounded by pair of square brackets `[ ]`
+- The values must be of the same Type
+- A comma after the last value is allowed, but not required

 Defining a List variable:
-- `type = list(string)` This defines a List of all Strings
+- `type = list(string)` This defines a List of String values
-- `type = list(number)` This defines a List of all Numbers
+- `type = list(number)` This defines a List of Number values
 - `type = list`
   - This shorthand is not recommended any more.
 Instead, use `list(any)`
   - When using `list` or `list(any)` the List values must still all be the same Type (string, number, etc.)

-Set the value of a List variable by using a pair of square brackets `[ ]` containing a comma-separated sequence of values:

 ```terraform
 # Option 1 - Put each value on its own line, separated by commas